-Each cloud-to-cloud backup provider uses its own pricing model.
+Each cloud-to-cloud backup vendor uses its own pricing model.
 Generally speaking, cloud-to-cloud backups are based on a per-application, per-user, per-month basis.
-For example, a backup provider might charge customers a specific fee each month for each Salesforce user.
+For example, a backup vendor might charge customers a specific fee each month for each Salesforce user.
 If the organization also uses Office 365, there would be a separate monthly, per-user cost associated with backing up Office 365 data.

-Support for the applications you need to protect is the most obvious requirement when choosing a cloud-to-cloud data backup provider, but here are four more important considerations:
+Support for the applications you need to protect is the most obvious requirement when choosing a cloud-to-cloud data backup vendor, but here are four more important considerations:

 - Application subscription independence.
 This is one of the more overlooked requirements.
 Suppose an organization decided to cancel its Salesforce subscription after several years of use.
 Keeping that valuable Salesforce data may be a priority, so a good backup provider should provide a path to data recovery, even if the SaaS subscription has been canceled.

 - Regulatory compliance.
-A cloud-to-cloud backup product should be compliant with regulations such as the Health Insurance Portability and Accountability Act.
-Even if your organization is not subject to regulatory requirements, it is a good idea to choose a backup provider that meets regulatory requirements, because such a provider adheres to long-established best practices for data security.
+A cloud-to-cloud data backup product should be compliant with regulations such as the Health Insurance Portability and Accountability Act.
+Even if your organization is not subject to regulatory requirements, it is a good idea to choose a cloud backup vendor that meets regulatory requirements, because such a provider adheres to long-established best practices for data security.

 - The frequency with which data can be backed up.
-Some providers allow data to be backed up more frequently than others.
-Likewise, a provider should offer an acceptable service-level agreement for data recovery.
+Some vendors allow data to be backed up more frequently than others.
+Likewise, a vendor should offer an acceptable service-level agreement for data recovery.

 - A strong e-discovery engine.
 You may not always know the exact name of a file that needs to be recovered.
 An e-discovery engine can help you to locate data when you don't know exactly what you are seeking.